Metal Gear Rising: Revengeance: Plot

 While providing security detail in an unnamed African country for its prime minister, N'Mani, Raiden and his team are attacked by rogue PMC Desperado.
-While Raiden fends off their forces, their leader Sundowner kidnaps and executes N'Mani.
-Raiden is badly wounded in a duel with Sundowner's comrade, Jetstream Sam, but Boris saves him as Desperado escapes.
-Doktor later upgrades Raiden with more powerful cyborg armor.
+While Raiden fends off their forces, their leader Sundowner kidnaps and assassinates N'Mani.
+Raiden is badly wounded in a duel with Sundowner's lackey "Jetstream" Samuel Rodrigues, losing his left eye and arm, but Boris saves him as Sundowner and Sam escape.
+Doktor later repairs and upgrades Raiden with a more capable cyborg body.

-Three weeks later, Raiden infiltrates the breakaway nation of Abkhazia after learning that Desperado is leading a military coup there.
-He plans to capture Andrey Dolzaev, an extremist leading the Abkhazian forces, to force Desperado into standing down.
-Desperado anticipates the move and assigns a prototype AI designated LQ-84i to stop him.
-Raiden defeats LQ-84i in combat and later has it rebuilt as an ally, naming it Blade Wolf.
+Three weeks later, Raiden infiltrates the breakaway Georgian statelet of Abkhazia after learning that Desperado is leading a military coup there.
+He plans to capture Andrey Dolzaev, a Chechen extremist leading the forces, to force Desperado into standing down.
+Desperado anticipates the move and assigns a prototype AI robot designated LQ-84i to stop Raiden.
+Raiden defeats the LQ-84i in combat and later has Doktor rebuild it as an ally, naming it Blade Wolf.
 He faces further opposition from Mistral, the commander of Desperado's forces in Abkhazia.
 After Raiden kills Mistral in combat, Dolzaev commits suicide by blowing up an oil tank he is standing on.

-Maverick assigns Raiden and Blade Wolf to investigate a research facility in Guadalajara, Mexico.
+Maverick assigns Raiden to investigate a research facility in Guadalajara, Mexico.
 There, Raiden meets an orphan named George, who was brought to the facility to have his brain—along with the brains of several other orphans—surgically removed and shipped to the United States.
-He learns that Sundowner inspected the facility in the company of Senator Steven Armstrong, creating an alliance between Desperado and World Marshal, another PMC.
-They plan to condition the children's brains to become killers through VR training and place them inside cybernetic bodies to create new soldiers, similar to Raiden.
-Raiden rescues George and the unharvested orphans and takes them to Doktor.
+He learns that Sundowner inspected the facility in the company of Senator Steven Armstrong, creating an alliance between Desperado and World Marshal, a major PMC Armstrong has invested in.
+World Marshal plans to condition the children to become killers through constant VR training, and place them inside cybernetic bodies to create new soldiers, similar to Raiden.
+Raiden rescues George and the children to Doktor.